Amy Talkington

-Amy Virginia Talkington (born 1969) is an American filmmaker, screenwriter, and author.
+Amy Virginia Talkington is an American filmmaker, screenwriter, and author.

 Background

 Talkington was born in Dallas, Texas.
 Her father, Clement Talkington, is a surgeon; her mother, Virginia Savage McAlester, is an architectural historian and political activist.

 Talkington attended the Hockaday School in Dallas and Choate Rosemary Hall in Connecticut.
 She received her B.A. from Barnard College and her M.F.A. in film directing from Columbia University's School of the Arts.